How the Lytics front-end team rebuilt the Segment Builder.

 The Segment Builder has been part of Lytics since the beginning of the product.
 That means it has proven to be a useful, well-loved feature, but it also means that its design and implementation have collected some dust.

 Our lead front-end engineer, Michael Lange, tackled the thorny problem of re-engineering the segmenting engine.
-This opened the door to redesigning the interface and experience of the entire Segment Builder.
+This opened the door to redesigning the interface and experience.

 Based on what we knew about how customers were using the current Segment Builder, the redesign had three main goals: